 1/2 tsp. dried oregano

-3 cups Romaine lettuce, broken into bite sized pieces, washed and dried
+4 cups Romaine lettuce, broken or chopped into bite sized pieces, washed and dried

 1 cup cucumbers, cut into bite sized pieces

-1 cup tomatoes, cut into bite sized pieces
+1 cup cherry or grape tomatoes, cut into bite sized pieces

 1/4 cup green pepper, cut into thin slivers

-1/4 cup Kalamata olives, cut in half if desired (I like pitted olives for this)
+1/4 cup Kalamata olives or black olives, cut in half if desired (I like pitted olives for this salad)

-Personally I have a strong preference for sheeps milk Feta in a salad like this, although truthfully I never met a Feta cheese I didn't like.
+Personally I have a strong preference for sheeps milk Feta in a salad like this, although truthfully I never met a Feta cheese I didn’t like.
 To me, the sheeps milk Feta is creamier and a little milder.
 Whatever Feta you buy, try to avoid the pre-crumbled type; it simply does not last in the refrigerator.
-If you're lucky enough to have a FoodSaver machine which vacuum packs food in plastic bags, it's perfect for sealing those big blocks of feta, which is something I always have in my fridge.
+If you’re lucky enough to have a FoodSaver machine which vacuum packs food in plastic bags, it’s perfect for sealing those big blocks of feta, and sealed packs of Feta is something I always have in my fridge.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This would be a great main dish salad for low-carb or low-glycemic diet plans, including the South Beach Diet, although South Beach would recommend going a bit easy on the Feta.